Send and Update Your Data

 Pushing Your Data to an Algolia Index

-There are 2 ways to push your data to an Algolia index:
+There are several ways to push your data to an Algolia index:

 - Using one of Algolia’s API clients to push your data (also known as indexing).
 You don’t have to explicitly create an index.
 If you try to add objects to a nonexistent index, it will be automatically created for you.